 Volvo XC20 to lead new charge of electric models

 Volvo is planning to introduce a small SUV to its already fully electrified range.
-The new car could be called the XC20, with Volvo boss Hakan Samuelsson confirming that it'll be one of the first to use an all-new electric platform developed by the Swedish brand's parent firm Geely.
+The new car looks set to be called the XC20, with Volvo boss Hakan Samuelsson having confirmed that it'll be one of the first to use an all-new electric platform developed by the Swedish brand's parent firm Geely.

-The SEA (Sustainable Experience Architecture) platform was first shown at the 2020 Beijing Motor Show, underpinning the Lynk & Co Zero Concept.
+The SEA (Sustainable Experience Architecture) platform underpinning the new smaller car was first shown at the 2020 Beijing Motor Show, underpinning the Lynk & Co Zero Concept.
 The platform has already been tipped for use in a production Lynk & Co electric car, but Samuelsson told DrivingElectric that Volvo products using the platform are also being worked on.

 “We’ll use [SEA] for a smaller car, where I think it’s very practical and smart for us to share that, so we can have a cost structure for a smaller car that’s very competitive," Samuelsson said.
 "It’s difficult to push the [XC40's] CMA platform, which is a combination platform for EVs and combustion-engined cars, further down.
 So if you want to do a smaller car than XC40, then SEA can do it.
 We will use it for that."

 When asked about this new small Volvo's bodystyle – and if it'd be an SUV – Samuelsson all but confirmed an SUV with his response.
 "Yes - good guess!
 It has to be premium, and SUVs are very popular, but it should be all-electric, too," he stated.